top of page

 When was the project completed?
 December 2022.

-What was the cost? $725,000 (includes architect's fees, survey, soil tests, loan fees, closing costs, parking lot and furnishings)*.
-The cost does not include the value of donated building materials (stone for exterior and fireplace, framing lumber, windows, shingles, sod, porch and deck furniture, porch support beams, TV & stand, padded chairs), estimated at more than $50,000.
+What was the cost? $725,000, including architect's fees, survey, soil tests, loan fees, closing costs, parking lot and furnishings.
+The cost did not include the value of donated building materials (stone for exterior and fireplace, framing lumber, windows, shingles, sod, porch and deck furniture, porch support beams, TV stand, padded chairs), estimated at more than $50,000.

 How much was set aside prior to the capital campaign? $225,000 in the camp endowment and investment accounts designated for capital improvements.

 What about in-kind donations?
-The camp has received several generous in-kind donations for the lodge: stone for the front of the building and the fireplace in the central meeting room; roof shingles; framing lumber; windows; 60 stacking chairs for the meeting room and sleeping rooms, sofa, large-screen smart TV and stand, rocking chairs and tables for the porch and deck.
-We have also received cash gifts designated for a refrigerator, dishwasher, range, 2 washers, 2 dryers.
+The camp received several generous in-kind donations for the lodge: stone for the front of the building and the fireplace in the central meeting room; roof shingles; framing lumber; windows; 60 stacking chairs for the meeting room and sleeping rooms, sofa, large-screen smart TV and stand, rocking chairs and tables for the porch and deck.
+Some cash gifts designated were designated for a refrigerator, dishwasher, range, 2 washers, 2 dryers.

 Book the Retreat Lodge